tm17111506/Twitter_2/README.md

 Describe any challenges encountered while building the app.

+I really struggled to implement media into a regular tweet because not every tweet has a valid link to an image/video.
+In this case, I tried to shrink a WebKitview when there wasn't any media present.
+However, it was hard to manipulate the WebKitView between the storyboard and the corresponding code aspects.

 ## Credits

 List an 3rd party libraries, icons, graphics, or other assets you used in your app.